Dezzmeister/hydroponic-code/README.md

 # hydroponic-code
-Code for a hydroponic system
+Code for a hydroponic system.
+Will probably run on Raspberry Pi 0w